Malia Obama Caught In Video Headbanging At Lollapalooza Like A '60s Rock Star!

 Malia, 19, the oldest of two Obama daughters, was spied at the 2017 Lollapalooza festival at Grant Park in Chicago, Illinois “letting her hair down,” so to speak.
 Malia and a female companion were dancing the night away to music by The Killers.

-The pair ran around in the grass as the Vegas-based rockers entertained the crowd with a myriad of hits on Friday night.
+The pair ran around in the grass as the Vegas-based rockers entertained the crowd with myriad hits on Friday night.

-A recording of Malia getting down showed the free spirited teenager gyrating on the grass as if she was playing the drums and riffing on an imaginary guitar.
+A recording of Malia getting down showed the free-spirited teenager gyrating on the grass as if she was playing the drums and riffing on an imaginary guitar.
 Viewers pointed how Malia headbanged to the music like a pro and thrashed about on the ground as if she was the only person in the audience, according to Daily Mail.

 — Miss Jules (@jjarmer71) August 6, 2017